 Health Services Coordinator (HSC) Qualifications & Requirements

-- Bachelor's or equivalent degree AND three (3) years experience in direct patient care, return-to-work coordination, occupational health care, or equivalent experience OR seven (7) years experience in direct patient care, return-to-work coordination, occupational health care, or equivalent experience.
+- Bachelor's or equivalent degree AND three (3) years' experience in direct patient care, return-to-work coordination, workers' compensation claims management, occupational health care, or equivalent experience OR seven (7) years' experience in direct patient care, return-to-work coordination, workers' compensation claims management, occupational health care, or equivalent experience.

-- Direct patient care includes nurse, medical assistant, nurse navigators, and care coordinators, but does not include referral coordinators, schedulers, or clinical administrative staff.
+- Direct patient care does not include referral coordinators, schedulers, clinical administrative staff, or ancillary services (examples: diagnostic care).

 - Able to obtain and maintain an L&I Provider ID, and bill HSC services.
 No reported issues with Labor & Industries.